 These compounds can be found in floor and carpet cleaners, degreasers, toilet/tub/tile cleaners, room deodorizers, oven cleaners, furniture polishes and waxes, laundry detergents, and disinfectants.

-The good news is that safer cleaning products are available, and you can also employ safer cleaning techniques to protect yourself, your family, even your pets.
+The good news is that safer cleaning products are available, and you can also use safer cleaning techniques to protect yourself, your family, even your pets.
 To start, be sure to read all labels well.
 Do not assume a green bottle labeled “natural” is toxin-free.
 Also consider the following pointers to avoid purchasing toxic cleaners:

 Manufacturers of cleaning products are required to prepare a Material Safety Data Sheet containing information about a product’s health, fire, reactivity, and specific hazards, from a score of 0 (minimum) to 4 (severe) in each category.
 For household cleaning products, avoid any product with a score higher than 2 in any category.
-Visit the US Department of Health and Human Services Household Products Database website to find this and other helpful information on household cleaners.
+Visit the US Department of Health and Human Services Household Products Database website to find this and other helpful information on common household cleaners.

 Environmental Protection Agency